monikakonieczna/playwright-ts-letcode-practice/README.md

 ## Structure
 ### Folders
 - tests :file_folder: This folder contains actual test scripts.
-- services :file_folder: This folder contains pages and steps.
+- services :file_folder: This folder containse enums,pages and steps.
 Page functions are functions that return Locators or Promises<> that we solve later.
 We use those functions in the Steps class.
 The Steps class literally contains the steps that we will do in the test files to execute a test case (add a book to the cart, open the cart, confirm that the book is in the cart).
+- download :file_folder: This folder contains downloaded files for testing purposes.
+- test-data :file_folder: This folder contains files with test data.

 ### Files
 - :page_facing_up: .gitignore: This file helps while using git repository